 Improving health care outcomes for Ontarians affected by neurotrauma

 Developing the detailed implementation plan for Neurotrauma Care Pathways will be a complex endeavour; requiring dedicated resources and committed participation from community and healthcare system stakeholders.
-Implementation planning will be evidence-informed by the work of ONF and other neurotrauma sources, rely on key data from a variety of sources and the identified needs of people living with neurotrauma.

 The next phase of work to realize Neurotrauma Care Pathways will focus on defining and developing the ideal pathways of care for each neurotrauma group (spinal cord injury, moderate to severe brain injury, concussion).
 All of the current gaps in care will be evaluated, strengths and best practices in the system and clinical care will be identified, and the ideal pathways of care will be developed with consultation at many points along the way.
 And finally, a detailed implementation plan will be developed along with tools, resources and measures to ensure the goals are achieved.